Malaysian Regulation and Consumer Protection of eCommerce and Online Business

 Boost Online Shopping Confidence

-The requirements are not stringent and do not impose unnecessary burden to you.
+The requirements are not stringent and do not impose unnecessary burdens on you.
 It will create transparency and hence, trust to potential online shoppers if you provide all the information.

-The 2012 Regulations also requires you to give full give description of goods and services that you are providing.
+The 2012 Regulations also require you to give a full give description of goods and services that you are providing.
 These include price, method of payment, return of goods policy and other terms and conditions, and method and time of delivery.
-These will result in an increase confidence when buyers do online shopping at your website.
+These will result in an increase dconfidence when buyers do online shopping at your website.

 In case of dispute, loss or fraud suffered by online shoppers, they can also easily track down the business operators and file a complaint against them.

 All these will boost consumers’ confidence when they shop online.

 More Will Shop Online

 Currently many consumers are still hesitant to shop online.
 With this 2012 Regulation in place, they may change their mind and this is good news to all online business operators.